 A collapsed lung can be caused by any one of the following

 Sometimes pneumothorax can happen for no apparent reason in individuals who have otherwise healthy lungs with no underlying lung disease.
 This is known as Primary Spontaneous Pneumothorax.
 This is usually caused by Small, abnormal air sacs or balloon like outpouchings on the lung surface known as Sub Pleural Blebs which rupture thereby releasing air into the pleural cavity leading to collapsed lung or Pneumothorax.
+It's most common in tall, thin men between the ages of 20 and 40 and smokers.

 A collapsed lung may occur because of underlying lung diseases, such as chronic obstructive pulmonary disease, cystic fibrosis, Emphysema, Lung Bulla and other conditions.
 This is known as secondary spontaneous pneumothorax.